olof/containerized-cli-tools/README.md

 They are the same.
 Use whatever you want. alias one to the other, I don't care :).
 If something doesn't work in either of them, let me know.

+## Contributing

+If you get what I'm doing here, please help by adding more tools :).

+Youplot is ruby, and that's not too jucky, but the whole point of this is for me not to have to taint my system with random language ecosystems.
+So even jucky technology would be welcome in this repo, like Java!
+(Dear Java developers, if you read this and take offence, please consider porting your software to Erlang or Perl.)